CityLine Hungary

-CityLine Hungary Ltd. was a Hungarian charter airline based at Budapest Ferihegy International Airport.
-The airline had its headquarters in Vecsés, Hungary.
+CityLine Hungary Ltd. was a Hungarian charter airline based at Budapest Ferihegy International Airport with its headquarters in Vecsés.

 History

 The airline was founded in March 2003 with the aim of providing cargo operations to European, African and CIS countries with two Antonov An-26B aircraft.
 In 2009, the airline began operating passenger flights from Milan-Malpensa Airport in Italy to holiday destinations with a Boeing 737-200 aircraft.
-CityLine Hungary employed 120+ employees in May 2010.
-The company slogan was Wings for your cargo by CityLine Hungary.
+CityLine Hungary employed over 120 employees in May 2010 and also maintained subsidiaries in Germany, Ukraine and Switzerland.

-Subsidiaries

-CityLine Hungary had the following subsidiaries (at May 2010):